Veri Logo

 This can pose a challenge if your health goal is to eat foods that improve your metabolic health.
 But just how do you demystify food packaging to make informed, health-conscious decisions about the products you’re buying?
 How do you avoid falling victim to the health halo effect?

-While not always created with the intention to deceive, food manufacturers often use the health halo to influence consumers’ purchasing decisions.
+While not always created to deceive, food manufacturers often use the health halo to influence consumers’ purchasing decisions.
 Research on front-of-package (FOP) labeling shows that nutrient content claims (such as, “organic,” “sugar-free,” etc.) can generally influence consumers to perceive foods as healthier [1].
 Because of this, it’s important to identify and analyze marketing strategies like FOP labeling and understand the overall nutritional value of the food product.

 Organic